Wednesday, 13 November 2024

 Who knew?

-An 1825 act designed to encourage the surplus population of Ireland to leave the country will also be removed from the statute book.
+An 1825 Act designed to encourage the “surplus population of Ireland” to leave the country will also be removed from the Statute Book.

-When we look at that now with current eyes we can see that that is glaringly out of touch and inappropriate in the current era.
+When we look at that now with current eyes, we can see that that is glaringly out of touch and inappropriate in the current era.
 This is why it is so important for vigilance to be practised when we are looking at all legislation that falls under the Victorian constitution and within the jurisdiction of our state, not to mention that of the country, Australia, and of course globally as well.
 This is deemed important enough for the Irish.
 It is important enough for the UK.
 I think it is important enough for Victoria as well.
+I hope that the opposition will take heed of that and recognise that there is an important premise for having these sorts of bill before the house so that any kind of amendments to legislation are not simply dissolving into the air without being properly acknowledged before the Parliament, where they can be appropriately transacted and debated.

-I should say, comparing to that interesting example in Ireland, a similar process is undertaken with statute law revision bills, with one such bill introduced earlier this year to, in the words of the explanatory memorandum, make:
+I should say, compared to that interesting example in Ireland, a similar process is undertaken with statute law revision bills, with one such bill introduced earlier this year to, in the words of the explanatory memorandum, make:

 … minor amendments to a number of Acts to correct grammatical and typographical errors, to update references and for other similar purposes.